-SketchUp Free, the most basic version of the software
+SketchUp Free, the Most Basic Version of the Software

-SketchUp Free (formerly SketchUp Make) is a completely free and cloud-based solution—all you need is a working internet connection.
-It allows all users to easily 3D model their piece using a variety of tools.
-You will be able to draw lines, arcs, shapes and all kinds of objects directly on the cloud.
-Painting, measuring and displacement tools are also offered, allowing you to imagine any element.
-Additionally, and very importantly for 3D printing, the model you create can be exported as an .STL file.
+SketchUp Free (formerly SketchUp Make) is a completely free and cloud-based solution—all you need is an internet connection.
+It allows all users to easily 3D model their project using a variety of tools.
+You will be able to draw lines, arcs, shapes, and all kinds of objects directly on the cloud.
+Painting, measuring, and displacement tools are also offered, allowing you to imagine any element.
+Additionally, and very importantly for 3D printing, the model you create can be exported as an STL file.
 After slicing your model, you can send it to the 3D printer.

-SketchUp Free also provides a library of free models for those who need a helping hand, called 3D Warehouse.
+This version also provides a library of free models for those who need a helping hand, called 3D Warehouse.
 The free version offers 10GB of storage in the cloud via Trimble Connect for easy project sharing.
 This solution is designed for personal use only.
 Note that you will not be able to add any extensions to this version, limiting your creative possibilities.

-SketchUp Shop, a version for creators
+SketchUp Shop, A Version for Creators

 This option offers advanced features compared to the free version and has been developed for professionals looking for affordable 3D modeling solutions.
 It is an intermediary solution between the Free and Pro version.
-It is intended for makers, creators, and designers as it allows to realize construction projects and to visualize the model before manufacturing.
-In fact, SketchUp Shop unlocks all the limitations of the free version: possibility to customize materials and styles, to visualize the hierarchy of your components, etc.
+It is intended for makers, creators, and designers as it allows them to realize construction projects and to visualize the model before manufacturing.
+In fact, SketchUp Shop unlocks all the limitations of the free version: the possibility to customize materials and styles, to visualize the hierarchy of your components, etc.

 Storage space is unlimited.
 However, you cannot add extensions to the software on this version.
 Note that SketchUp Shop is adapted to 3D printing, allowing the export of projects in STL and OBJ formats.
 It also accepts DWG/DXF files in order to work with CAD software.
-Finally, on the price side, count $199 per year.
+This subscription runs $119 per year.

 What version of SketchUp do you use?
 Let us know in a comment below or on our Facebook and Twitter pages!
-Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!
+Sign up for our free weekly newsletter, all the latest news in 3D printing straight to your inbox!
 You can also find more information on software for 3D printing HERE.